-(38) Net Acreage: Gross acreage less all land areas comprising any of the following: public or private right-of-way; common open space owned by the City of Ames or by a homeowners' association or similar private entity; severe slopes where the topography exceeds 10% as determined by the Story County Soil Survey; areas containing natural resources as identified in the Natural Areas Inventory of the City of Ames dated 1994; areas reserved as outlots or easements to the City as woodlands, prairies, wetlands, or other native plant communities; stormwater detention areas and stormwater retention ponds; and areas reserved as outlots or easements to the City to protect natural archaeological or historic features.
+association or similar private entity; severe slopes where the topography exceeds 10% as determined by the Story County Soil Survey; areas containing natural resources as identified in the Natural Areas Inventory of the City of Ames dated 1994; areas reserved as outlots or easements to the City as woodlands, prairies, wetlands, or other native plant communities; stormwater detention areas and stormwater retention ponds; and areas reserved as outlots or easements to the City to protect natural archaeological or historic features.

-(39) Net Density: Total number of dwelling units divided by net acreage.

-(40) Non-profit Conservation Organization: Any charitable corporation, charitable association or charitable trust (such as a land trust), the purposes or powers of which include retaining or protecting the natural, scenic or conservation area values of real property, assuring the availability of real property for prairie, woodland, recreational or conservation areas use, protecting natural resources, maintaining or enhancing air or water quality, or preserving the historical, architectural, archaeological or cultural aspects of real property.
+- (52) Net Density.
+Total number of dwelling units divided by net acreage. - (53) Non-profit Conservation Organization.
+Any charitable corporation, charitable association or charitable trust (such as a land trust), the purposes or powers of which include retaining or protecting the natural, scenic or conservation area values of real property, assuring the availability of real property for prairie, woodland, recreational or conservation areas use, protecting natural resources, maintaining or enhancing air or water quality, or preserving the historical, architectural, archaeological or cultural aspects of real property. - (54) Subdivider.
+Any person, corporation, partnership, association, individual, firm, trust or agent dividing or proposing to divide, land. - (55) Stormwater Treatment Train.
+A combination of stormwater management practices that are constructed or planted to convey, cleanse, and enhance stormwater quality and address quantity before the remaining water is discharged to receiving waters. - (56) Stream order A classification rank, used by the United States Geological Survey and other hydrological entities, of the relative sizes of streams draining a watershed based on the nature of their tributaries.
+The smallest unbranched tributary is first order, the stream receiving the tributary is second order etc.

-(41) Outlot: an unbuildable area of land, due to its, size, shape, topography or general location within the phasing of a subdivision.